Tour of Jersey, Channel Islands

 |

-The Town has a British feel with French and
+The Town has looks like British with French

 The Town centre has a good variety of shops,